 Use Stencil Fabric Spray Paint

-When you use this formula on your T-shirts, you will likely notice that it raises up off your cloth.
+Stencil, also called line fabric spray paint, is the same as soft fabric spray paint.
+However, this formula comes with a texture.
+When you use this formula on your T-shirts, you will likely notice that it raises up off your clothes.

 Alternatively, it can dry to a texture that is similar to that of screen print paints.